-Literacy skills are all the skills needed for reading and writing.
+Literacy skills include the ability to read, write and speak to understand and create meaning.
 They include such things as awareness of the sounds of language, awareness of print and the relationship between letters and sounds.
-Other literacy skills include vocabulary, spelling and comprehension.
+They also include vocabulary knowledge, spelling and reading comprehension skills.

 Copperfield College’s ‘whole school’ approach to literacy allows all students to develop their literacy skills and undertake targeted intervention if necessary.

 All students at years 7 and 8 participate in a Literacy or Literature program.
 Students are allocated to classes based on their current literacy levels.
 They are taught strategies to improve their reading comprehension skills and are encouraged to read widely and reflect on their reading progress.

 Some students also receive literacy support at Years 9 and 10.
 Literacy classes at this level continue to encourage students to read widely and also focus on developing reading comprehension skills through various classroom activities and online programs.